Updated

 Subscription-based, no separate per-user fees; estimated $10–$30/user/mo depending on modules; custom quotes required

-VelocityEHS provides the broadest OSHA compliance scope on this list.
-Beyond standard recordkeeping (300/300A/301 auto-generation), the platform covers OSHA HazCom compliance with chemical management and SDS access, OSHA-related ergonomic risk assessment, and electronic submission preparation (CSV auto-creation for OSHA's Injury Tracking Application).
-For organizations that need to address multiple OSHA compliance domains — not just injury/illness recordkeeping — VelocityEHS consolidates these requirements into one platform.
+VelocityEHS has one of the broadest OSHA compliance footprints in this comparison.
+Beyond standard recordkeeping (300/300A/301 auto-generation), the platform covers OSHA HazCom compliance with chemical management and SDS access, ergonomic risk assessment, and electronic submission preparation through CSV auto-creation for OSHA's Injury Tracking Application.

-The practical concern for smaller organizations is cost and complexity.
-VelocityEHS is built for mid-market to enterprise deployments, and the platform's breadth means you're paying for capabilities (chemical management, ergonomics, environmental compliance) even if your primary need is straightforward OSHA 300 log management.
-The learning curve is real — configuring OSHA recordkeeping workflows takes meaningful onboarding time.
-Companies under 100 employees with straightforward recordkeeping needs will find simpler, cheaper alternatives sufficient.
+The concern for smaller organizations is cost and complexity.
+VelocityEHS is built for mid-market to enterprise deployments, and the platform's breadth means you may pay for chemical management, ergonomics, and environmental compliance even if your immediate need is straightforward OSHA 300 log management.
+Companies under 100 employees with simple recordkeeping needs will usually find lighter tools easier to adopt.

 Key Features